openebs-archive/openebs-docs/docs/upgrade.md

 **Using customized operator YAML or helm chart**

-Before you proceed with upgradation, you must update your custom helm chart or YAML with 0.6 release tags and changes made in the values/templates.
+Before proceeding with upgrade, you must update your custom helm chart or YAML with 0.6 release tags and changes made in the values/templates.

-You can use the following as references to know about the changes in 0.6:
+Use the following as reference for the changes made in 0.6:
 - stable/openebs [PR#6768](https://github.com/helm/charts/pull/6768) or
 - openebs-charts [PR#1646](https://github.com/openebs/openebs/pull/1646) as reference.

 After updating the YAML or helm chart values, you can use the steps mentioned above to upgrade the OpenEBS operator depending upon your type of installation.

-**Step-2 Upgrade OpenEBS old volumes created with 0.5.3 or0.5.4**
+**Step-2 Upgrade OpenEBS old volumes created with 0.5.3 or 0.5.4**

 Even after the OpenEBS Operator has been upgraded to 0.6, the old volumes will continue to work with 0.5.3 or 0.5.4.
 Each of the volumes should be upgraded (one at a time) to 0.6, using the steps provided below.

 **Note:** There has been a change in the way OpenEBS Controller Pods communicate with the Replica Pods.
 So, it is recommended to schedule a downtime for the application using the OpenEBS PV while performing this upgrade.
-Also, make sure you have taken a backup of the data before starting the below upgrade procedure.
+Also, ensure that you have taken a backup of the data before starting the following upgrade procedure.

 **Download the upgrade scripts**